 The parent or the clinician, or both, converse with the child until the extent of stuttering, if any, is apparent.
-The clinician records a SR and, if required, a percent syllables stuttered score.
+Alternatively, the parent and clinician listen to a recording or a selection of recordings of the child conversing during everyday life.
+The clinician records a SR.+